On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Main results

-In addition, we present examples which illustrate that the sets of shallow-shallow singularities (S5) and chain-chain singularities (S7) may be uncountable on $\partial E_\eps$, see Examples~\ref{Ex_Shallow_can_be_dense} and~\ref{Example_Pos_Measure_Set_of_Chain_Sing}.
+In addition, we present examples which illustrate that the sets of shallow-shallow singularities (type S5) and chain-chain singularities (type S7) may be uncountable on $\partial E_\eps$, see Examples~\ref{Ex_Shallow_can_be_dense} and~\ref{Example_Pos_Measure_Set_of_Chain_Sing}.
 We refer to the union of categories S6, S7 and S8 as \emph{chain singularities} and denote the set of chain singularities on $\partial E_\varepsilon$ by $\cC(\partial E_\varepsilon)$.
-Even though the set of chain-chain singularities (S7) may in general be uncountable and can have a positive Hausdorff measure on the boundary $\partial E_\varepsilon$, our third main result establishes the fact that $\cC(\partial E_\varepsilon)$ is closed and totally disconnected.
+Even though the set of chain-chain singularities (type S7) may in general be uncountable and can have a positive Hausdorff measure on the boundary $\partial E_\varepsilon$, our third main finding is that $\cC(\partial E_\varepsilon)$ is closed and totally disconnected.

 \begin{theorem_without} For any compact set $E \subset \R^2$ and $\eps > 0$, the set $\cC(\partial E_\varepsilon)$ of chain singularities is closed and totally disconnected. \end{theorem_without} As a corollary, Theorem~\ref{Thm_Main_3} implies that $\cC(\partial E_\varepsilon)$ is nowhere dense on $\partial E_\eps$, and is hence small in the topological sense.